 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Applications should be made to the school by contacting The Headteacher, St. John Bosco RC Primary School, Bradford Avenue, Sunderland SR5 4JW.
-Parents will be advised of the outcome of their application in writing.
+Applications should be made to the school by contacting the School Office: St. John Bosco RC Primary School, Bradford Avenue, Sunderland SR5 4JW.